apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 Then parse tree is refined to become an Abstract Syntax Tree

 ## STEP3 Semantic Analyzer
 #### Syntax tree and Symbol Table >>to Abstract Syntax Tree

+^The parser cannot check for semantics, example it cannot know if the WORD indicating the color actually represents a valid color.
+^That is to say, it doesn’t know that it’s wrong to use “dog” and right to use “red”.
+^This must be checked by the logic of the program, that can access which colors are available.
+^
+^The parser should only check the syntax.
+So the rule of thumb is that when in doubt you let the parser pass the content up to your program.
+^Then, in your program, you check the semantics and make sure that the rule actually have a proper meaning.
+^
+^Abstract syntax tree traversed several times during semantic analysis.

 Records context about the program : variable, function names Symbol table often implemented as a hash table.

+Symbol Table :
+1)
  Name | Type     | Scope
 ------|----------|------
 main  | func int | global
 x     | int      | local

+2)
  Lexeme     | Token Class         | Type | Address location
 ------------|---------------------|------|-----------------
 if          | Keyword             |      |